Mita Noor

-Sabina Yasmin Mita Noor (known as Mita Noor; died 1 July 2013) was a Bangladeshi actress.
+Sabina Yasmin Mita Noor (known as Mita Noor; born 28 September 1971; died 1 July 2013) was a Bangladeshi actress.
 On 1 July 2013, she committed suicide by hanging herself at her home in Gulshan, Dhaka.

 Career

 As a child, Noor attended Bulbul Lalitakala Academy to learn Bharatnatyam.
 She debuted in 1989 with weekly drama Sagar Sechar Swadh on Bangladesh Television.
 She also took part as a model in TV advertisements.

 In 2011 she directed one short play Chowngali.

 Personal life

 Noor was married to businessman Shahanur Rahman Majumder for 24 years.
-Together they had two sons - Shehzad Noor Taus and Sadman Noor Tahmud.
+Together they had two sons - Shehzad Noor Taus and Sadman Noor Tahmid.
 Taus was on the news when he had created the first-ever Bangladeshi meta-search engine SearchW3.net at the age of 13.

 Death

 On 1 July 2013, after a history of depression, Noor committed suicide by hanging herself at her home in Gulshan, Dhaka.